PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-11 08:04:10
+Last updated: 2024-04-11 08:04:46
-Random Quote: A lie is just a great story that someone ruined with the truth. - Barney Stinson
+Random Quote: Being alone like that shows you what kind of a person you are. - Maura Franklin